rbms-bsc/DCRMR/_pages/Edition/Edition-statement.md

 <a name="3.21.37.1">3.21.37.1</a> For a multipart monograph, if the edition statement varies or does not appear on all of the volumes, ascertain whether the set was issued as such, using the following guidelines:

-1) If other exemplars of the set are known to have the same combination of editions, assume the set was issued as such.
+a) If other exemplars of the set are known to have the same combination of editions, assume the set was issued as such.
-2) If there is no other exemplar of the set known with the same combination of editions, and other exemplars with different combinations of editions are known, assume the set in hand was not issued as such.
+b) If there is no other exemplar of the set known with the same combination of editions, and other exemplars with different combinations of editions are known, assume the set in hand was not issued as such.
-3) If there are no other known exemplars of the set, assume the set was issued as such.
+c) If there are no other known exemplars of the set, assume the set was issued as such.

 In case of doubt, assume the set was not issued as such.